 Student Safety Stop Paddle Camera Program

 In 2017 the Bellevue School District implemented a pilot stop paddle camera program on two of its buses.
 The experiment showed an average of three violations a day just on these two buses.
 In October 2018 the district will install stop paddle cameras on 20 percent of its bus fleet.
 The goal of this program is to improve student safety.

-Following installation, there will be a grace period from Dec.
+There will be a grace period from Dec.
 3 – Dec.
 21 when violators of bus safety laws will receive a warning and not a citation.
 Enforcement will begin when students return from Winter Break on Jan.
 7 and drivers who illegally pass a school bus will be issued a $419 ticket.